cilium/cilium/Documentation/gettingstarted/istio.rst

 single-node Cilium + Istio environment running on your machine.

-Cilium's Istio integration allows Cilium to enforce HTTP L7 network policies within the Istio sidecar proxies.
+Cilium's Istio integration allows Cilium to enforce HTTP L7 network policies for mTLS protected traffic within the Istio sidecar proxies.
 Note that Istio can also be deployed without Cilium integration by running a standard version of ``istioctl``.
-In that case Cilium will enforce HTTP L7 policies outside of the Istio sidecar proxy.
+In that case Cilium will enforce HTTP L7 policies outside of the Istio sidecar proxy, but that will only work if mTLS is not used.

 .. include:: gsg_requirements.rst